 The Academic Success Program at Marquette University Law School is designed to provide all students with the tools necessary to achieve success in their legal education.
-Through workshops, review sessions, and individual meetings, the Academic Success Program provides students with an opportunity to test and develop their knowledge of material delivered in class, create an individualized study plan, and utilize strategies that maximize the prospects for academic success.
+By incorporating learning-science research into workshops, review sessions, and individual meetings, the Academic Success Program provides students with an opportunity to test and develop their knowledge of material delivered in class, create an individualized study plan, and utilize strategies that maximize the prospects for academic success.

-The Academic Success Program has three primary components:
+The Academic Success Program has four primary components:

-- Student Success Program (SSP): Throughout the fall semester of students' first year, SSP provides sessions and workshops designed to help students build the skills they need to be successful in class and on law school examinations.
-Topics covered include case briefing, note synthesis, course outlining, and preparing for essay exams.
-Workshops are coordinated by upper-class student leaders (SSP leaders), the director of student affairs, and the associate dean for academic affairs.
+- Student Success Program (SSP): Throughout students' first year, SSP provides sessions and workshops designed to help build the skills students need to be successful in law school and legal practice.
+Topics covered include case briefing, note synthesis, course outlining, time and stress management, and preparing for exams.
+Workshops are coordinated by upper-level student leaders (SSP leaders) and the assistant dean of students.
+Participation in SSP is voluntary.

-- Individual Academic Counseling: Professor Anna Fodor and Professor Katie Pagel are both available to meet with students who would like to discuss their study strategies or have other academic questions or concerns.
+- Individual Academic Counseling: Assistant Dean of Students Anna Fodor is available to meet with students who would like to discuss their study strategies, review practice work, or have other academic questions or concerns.
 If you would like to meet to discuss your individual academic plan, please do not hesitate to reach out.

-For more information about the Academic Success Program, please contact Professor Anna Fodor.
+For more information about the above, please contact Dean Fodor.